-At least 15 killed as heavy rain hits Mumbai, PM announces financial relief
+Mumbai rain: 22 killed, Modi and CM announce financial relief

 The India Meteorological Department issued a red alert for the city.

-At least 15 people were killed in a wall collapse and landslip in two separate areas of Mumbai after heavy rainfall, The Hindu reported on Sunday.
+Twenty-two people were killed in Mumbai on Sunday as heavy rain lashed the city, The Indian Express reported.

-In Chembur, the wall of a house collapsed at 1 am after a tree fell on it.
-Twelve people were killed in the incident.
-The other three deaths took place in Vikhroli after several huts collapsed.
+In Chembur, 17 people were killed in a wall collapse.
+Three deaths took place in Vikhroli as several huts collapsed.
+One person died in a wall collapse in Bhandup, while another was electrocuted in Andheri West.

-National Disaster Response Force teams were at the sites to carry out rescue operations.
+National Disaster Response Force teams joined the police and the fire brigade to carry out rescue operations.
 More people are feared trapped under the rubble and the operation is still underway, NDTV reported.
 The injured have been moved to hospitals.

 Prime Minister Narendra Modi expressed grief over the deaths.
 “Saddened by the loss of lives due to wall collapses in Chembur and Vikhroli in Mumbai,” he tweeted.
 “In this hour of grief, my thoughts are with the bereaved families.
 Praying that those who are injured have a speedy recovery.”